 Paul wants his readers to understand that in Jesus anyone can be saved.
 Salvation wasn’t just for the Israelites.
 In Jesus, God welcomes Gentiles into the fold.
 The only thing required is to believe and confess Jesus is Lord.
 His lordship is demonstrated in the crucifixion and resurrection.

 In His crucifixion, Jesus made it possible to stand before God without having your sins counted against you.
-Instead, you stand clothed in Jesus’ righteousness.
+Instead, if you have trusted Jesus, you stand clothed in Jesus’ righteousness.
 You no longer have to fear death.
 Through the crucifixion, Jesus has conquered death once and for all.

 Learn what it means to start a relationship with God.